 What is a Credit Guarantee under CGTMSE?

-Credit Guarantee Fund Scheme for Micro and Small Enterprises was started to promote SME and MSME sector in India.
+Credit Guarantee Fund Scheme for Micro and Small Enterprises was started to promote the SME and MSME sectors in India.
 Both new and existing micro and small enterprises including service enterprises are eligible for a collateral-free loan with a maximum credit cap of Rs.
 2 crores.

 The interest rate depends upon the applicant’s profile, business requirements, and project cost and is comparatively low, as compared to other direct loan schemes.
-The credit guarantee coverage is offered a maximum of up to 75% of the total project cost.
+It offers a maximum credit guarantee coverage of up to 75% of the total project cost.

 Features of the Credit Guarantee Scheme:

-The stand out features of the CGTMSE scheme is:
+The stand-out features of the CGTMSE scheme are: